wlandau/fbseq/README.md

 # OpenMP support

 As of May 27 2016, the [`fbseqOpenMP`](https://github.com/wlandau/fbseqOpenMP) package is now available to provide OpenMP support.
 In this backend, OpenMP threads are used for parallel computation within Markov chains.
-Installation is similar to the other backends, and it requires OpenMP. to run, just call `fbseq(chain, backend = "OpenMP", threads = threads)`.
+Installation is similar to the other backends, and it requires OpenMP. to run, just call `fbseq(chain, backend = "OpenMP", threads = 4)`, for example.
 The default number of threads is 1.
+To check if OpenMP is correctly enabled for the package, run `fbseqOpenMP::check_OpenMP()`.